dannyd216/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. map returns an array as forEach only loops through

 2. What is the difference between a function and a method?

 3. What is closure?
+Being able to nest elements and call upon them at a later time if needed

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?